 You can find a massively expanded version of this feature, looking at what experimental jazz you should and shouldn’t use as ‘mood music’ for a date and what happened when I finally did find a copy of Music From BBC Children’s Programmes, in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.

-Diggin’ The Dankworths is a guide to the hidden beats and grooves in the sixties output of Cleo Laine and Johnny Dankworth; you can find it here.
+Diggin’ The Dankworths is a record by record guide to the hidden beats and grooves in the sixties output of Cleo Laine and Johnny Dankworth; you can find it here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.